 The Rho is the weight of reflection of light.
 In other words, the amount that shader will reflect back - the Specular Rho is how much specular reflection is calculated.
 This shader has a more complex explanation but is very powerful.
 An example would be to have a scene with copper spheres that your director decides should be gold.
 You can isolate the copper spheres in your scene using the material or id buffer, and divide the masked image by your Rho buffer.
 This removes their color.
 Now, take a copy of the Rho buffer that has been recolored to gold and multiply that with masked render.
 You now have gold spheres without having to rerender the whole scene.
 You could have tried to eyeball the change and isolate out the spheres to touch up their "paint job", but doing it with Rho buffer manipulation will be truly correct; for the colored lights in your scene, for other objects, for your director, and you.

 Probably not a buffer type you'll use a lot, it's fairly specialized.
 Weight buffers are scalar and add up the contribution of a buffer type to a finished render.
 You might have one shiny penny in a scene with many dirty ones, so the Specular Weight buffer will highlight that shiny penny for you since it's the element with the most specularity in the scene it will be brighter than the other pennies.
+You can also use to alter the proportions of different buffers in a scene - upping the clearcoat in a new car scene, or changing the dermis and epidermis weights in a scene with lots of skin.

 Some buffers render in so-called clown colors in VPR, and also for display in Image Viewer.
 This is only for simplifying the concept